<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=516597979911501&amp;ev=PageView&amp;noscript=1">

 Parents are always anxious when it comes to how to teach a child the alphabet for the very first time.
 Guys let us explain to you something.
 Anxiety is normal, it is only because you know how remarkable it is to lay the groundwork for your child to learn how to read and write.
 It might only seem difficult for you because of your fear of whether your child will be able to grasp what you convey.

-So before starting with them, you need to put the brakes on all your worries, fear and anxiety.
+So before starting with them, you need to put the brakes on all your worries, fear, and anxiety.
 Otherwise, you are going to pressurize your little toddlers.
-Get this into your mind, kids learn the alphabet anytime between the age of two to six years.
+Get this into your mind, kids learn the alphabet anytime between the ages of two to six years.
 You should realize how wide this age range is.
 It is not a developmental activity like rolling over or getting up which happens one after another in a gap of a few months.
 You know it would be crazy of you to make a five or six-month-old baby walk, and you wouldn't do it because you respect their progress on each activity.
 Similarly to learn the alphabet, your child will fall anywhere in that wide age range and it is not something to be concerned with.
 So we hope you have relaxed a bit after reading the initial preparation required from your side.

 Let us now move on to a few powerful strategies on how to teach a child the alphabet:

 • You have to start reading stories aloud to them from a very young age.
-While reading show them the character pictures on the book which excite them.
+While reading show them the character pictures in the book which excite them.
 Eventually, this excitement can cause an eagerness in them to learn about the alphabet.
-Also, make sure you read out books that are appropriate for their age otherwise they will lose interest and excitement.
+Also, make sure you read books that are appropriate for their age otherwise they will lose interest and excitement.

 • Choose some distinct alphabet books with fun pictures or appealing illustrations that your child can relate to.
-You need to point the alphabet on the book and read it aloud so that they can connect the sound with the shape of the letter and this can help them to learn and memorize it.
+You need to point to the alphabet in the book and read it aloud so that they can connect the sound with the shape of the letter and this can help them to learn and memorize it.

-• Read them books repeatedly, kids love to hear a story again and again.
+• Read the books repeatedly, kids love to hear a story again and again.
 By hearing multiple times they can form connections that can support them in learning alphabets.
 If it is an alphabet book you are reading, it can be very influential in them.
-Similarly, when you are traveling read out the signs you see on the road, this can instill the importance of letters around us to your child's mind.
+Similarly, when you are traveling read out the signs you see on the road, this can instill the importance of letters around us in your child's mind.

 2. Make fun crafts for your child

-• Next, you can write your child’s name and read them each alphabet one by one by pointing it out, so in this way, they will be able to memorize the letters in their name and maybe spell it out with few days of practice.
+• Next, you can write your child’s name and read them each alphabet one by one by pointing it out, so in this way, they will be able to memorize the letters in their name and maybe spell it out with a few days of practice.

 3. Play Games with your child